Make a Writing Appointment

 • Come early in the semester and come often–make us a regular part of your university experience!

-• Know what writing concerns you’d us like to work on together
+• Know what writing concerns you’d like us to work on together

 • Plan time for revision